Did a Spectrum Copyright Notice Scare You? Here’s What You Can Do

 DoNotPay Can Help Protect Your Work With Custom-Made DMCA Notices

-If you’re in a position where a Spectrum subscriber is infringing on your authorship rights and you need to make them stop, DoNotPay will help you create a well-written and highly efficient DMCA takedown notice instantly.
+If you’re in a position where a Spectrum subscriber is infringing on your authorship rights and you need to make them stop, DoNotPay will help you create a well-written and highly efficient DMCA takedown notice quickly.

 DMCA notices don’t require paid legal help, but they should meet certain legal standards to be taken seriously.
 Our feature can save you from researching legal vocabulary and browsing for examples and templates.
 All you need to do is follow these few steps:

-- Sign up for DoNotPay in any available web browser
+- Sign up for DoNotPay in any available

 - Pick DMCA Takedown when you log in